juliengros/TheDevHutsCodingApproachForEmbeddedSoftware/README.md

-# TheDevHuts Coding Approach For Embedded Software
+# TheDevHuts coding approach for embedded software

 This code snippets should give you an overview of my coding approach (Coding/Testing/Documenting tight together).